B3nnyL/figgo/readme.md

 ## Figma Guide

-- Create three frames named as `Typography`, `Palette` and `Space`.
+- Create three frames named as `Typography`, `Palette` and `Space` in your figma file.
-- Place your design styleguide to the frames by following this [Example](https://www.figma.com/file/ULXceywc0RjE0MFYNgOiZDrl/Figgo)
+- Spread out your design styleguide examples to the frames.
+Follow this [figma example](https://www.figma.com/file/ULXceywc0RjE0MFYNgOiZDrl/Figgo) for the best outcomes.
+- Grab the figma file's id.
+- Generate your personal token at `account setting`

+## Terminal Guide

+Assume you have already installed figgo locally or globally...

+- run `figgo --init` and answer few setup questions, where you will leave file id and personal token with Figgo
+- Tied your belt and type `figgo --sync`, let tokens store in the location you wish.

 ## Basic CLI Usage